samiam1086/Blue-Team/Windows/WINDOWS.md

   disable(ipv6)

 If IPV6 addresses are not being leased out by DHCP disable it because it is a MITM attack vector that you dont need.

+## Remove Remote Registry

+Open CMD as an admin and run ```sc delete RemoteRegistry``` it is not necessary and is only an attack vector.